Mohd Faiz Subri

 Mohd Faiz bin Subri (born 8 November 1987) is a Malaysian professional footballer who plays as an attacking midfielder or forward for Malaysia Super League side Penang.
-He is best known for his banana free-kick goal which won him the 2016 FIFA Puskás Award.
+He is best known for his free-kick goal which won him the 2016 FIFA Puskás Award.

 Early life

 Faiz was born and raised in Ayer Hitam, Kedah.
 He is the third of five siblings.
 He received his primary and secondary education in Kedah, at Sekolah Kebangsaan Tengku Laksamana and Sekolah Menengah Kebangsaan Permatang Bonglai respectively, before transferring to Sekolah Menengah Teknik Arau in Perlis.

 Club career

 Kedah, Tambun Tulang, Perlis, T–Team

 Faiz began his football career playing for the Kedah youth team in 2006.
 In 2009, Faiz signed with FAM League club Tambun Tulang.
 He made 14 league appearances and 6 league goals during his season with the club.
 Tambun Tulang also Perlis in Piala Emas Raja-Raja 2009.

 In 2010, Faiz signed with Malaysia Super League side Perlis.
-He played for two seasons with Perlis before decided to leave the club for T–Team and signed one-year contract with T–Team.
+He played for two seasons with Perlis before decided to leave the club for T–Team and signed a one-year contract with T–Team.